llmos-ai/llmos.ai/docs/user_guide/nodes.md

 The management node hosts both system components, such as the API server, controller-manager, and etcd, as well as user workloads.
 In contrast, the worker node is dedicated primarily to running user workloads and only the minimal system-required DaemonSets.

-Users can view and manage the nodes in the cluster through the **ML Management > Nodes** page.
+Users can view and manage the nodes in the cluster through the **LLM Management > Nodes** page.